microsoft/mdefordownlevelserver/README.md

 On install scenario:
 1. It can remove the OMS workspace when the workspace ID is provided with the parameter **RemoveMMA**. **NOTE: this step is for cleanup purposes only**. ****When installing the new package, the previous sensor will stop running and the workspace is no longer used.
 You may however still need the MMA for other workspaces/functionality such as OMS, Log Analytics.  ****
 2. The next step uninstalls SCEP - if it is present, and only on Windows Server 2012 R2 (on Windows Server 2016, SCEP is only a management component and is not required).
-3. Then, it checks for prerequisites and downloads and installs two hotfixes on Windows Server 2012 R2 if the prerequisites have not been met (files are not found)
+3. Then, it checks for prerequisites and downloads and installs two hotfixes on Windows Server 2012 R2 if the prerequisites have not been met (files are not found).
 4. If Defender is not running on Windows Server 2016, it will attempt to activate it.
 If the feature is not installed, it attempts to enable the feature.
 If this requires a reboot, the script will stop; please reboot and run again to continue.
 5. If Defender is installed and running but outdated, it updates to the latest platform version on Windows Server 2016 if required (NOTE: Defender must be in an upgradeable state, this requires at least one servicing stack and cumulative update to have been applied).
 If you have placed updateplatform.exe in the same directory, the script can use this in case the download location is not accessible.
 6. Next, it installs the Microsoft Defender for Downlevel Servers MSI (md4ws.msi downloaded from the onboarding page for Windows Server 2012 R2 and 2016).
 If the file is in the same directory as the script, no input is required.
 If the product was already installed, it will attempt to perform a reinstallation with the provided MSI, but only if the machine is not in an onboarded state.